The APM brand

 Corporate Partnership Programme benefits, organisations are making a commitment to the professional development of workforce that will see them prosper, raising the professional capabilities of their organisation.

-APM branches can use a series of pre-approved marketing templates.
+APM branches and SIGs can use a series of pre-approved marketing templates.

 Other usage must be pre-approved with the APM marketing department.